tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

 }
 ```

-When we have already added an example to our dataset, we'll concat the new
+When we have already added an example to our dataset, we'll `concat` the new
 example to the set of existing examples by calling `concat`, with the `axis`
 param set to `0`.
-This will stack all our input activations into `xs` and our
+This continously stacks our input activations into `xs` and our
 labels into `ys`.
 We'll then dispose() any of the old values of `xs` and `ys`.

 For example if our first label (1) looked like: